 Take note of what is behind your target

 A gun can fire a bullet at approximately 2,500 feet per second.
 That is extremely powerful.
 It’s enough to make it go through its target and beyond.
 It is your responsibility to ensure that is nothing behind your target that can be destroyed or even worse, a living casualty.
+Make sure whenever you go to a shooting range long island, that you know the range first.

 Keep your finger off the trigger